COVID ties rakhi celebrations to post, video call | Headlines

 "He left the city when he got a job in Ahmedabad.
 He last came home in December," she said.
 "The restrictions due to the pandemic have made me realise how much I love him."
 Nisha Yadav's brother, who has been living in Rohtak, Haryana, for the past 10 years, used to make sure he brings her a gift on the festival.
 "I sent him a handmade rakhi through post.
 I know he will love it," Yadav said.

-Rashmi Gupta, a resident of Mayur Vihar, knew his brother won't be able to travel from Coimbatore to Delhi.
+Rashmi Gupta, a resident of Mayur Vihar, knew her brother would not be able to travel from Coimbatore to Delhi.
 So, she made a mask-shaped rakhi and sent it through speed post 10 days ago so that it reaches him in time.
 "He comes every year....
 The Tamil Nadu government has stricter quarantine rules for interstate travellers.
 So, it's 100 per cent not possible," she rued.

 Gupta feels it is wise for people to wait out this period, and cause no harm to themselves and others.
 The brothers, too, have been feeling nostalgic.